mpv-android/mpv-android/buildscripts/README.md

 ## Download dependencies

-`download.sh` will take care of installing the Android SDK/NDK and downloading the sources.
+`download.sh` will take care of installing the Android SDK, NDK and downloading the sources.

+If you're running on Debian/Ubuntu or RHEL/Fedora it will also install the necessary dependencies for you.

 ```
 ./download.sh